|Country of Origin||Australia|

 Temperament, Behavior, and Personality

 Dingo dogs are generally shy towards human beings but according to the owners of Dingo, it is said that with early socialization and blending with a variety of people, they will get along with them.
 They are a highly territorial dog that is seen in the pack, mostly when there is prey.
-Their pack often consist of mated pair but few captive packs can also be seen.
+Their pack often consists of mated pair but few captive packs can also be seen.

 Dingo is a very independent dog which makes training them very tough.
 The only way to train them is with consistency and positive methods of training.
 Establish a firm leadership at an early age when they are eager to please.
 Start from basic obedience training and gradually move to advance training.
 Reward them with vocal praises ad treats as they complete a certain task.